kris-smarthome/docker-traefik/README.md

 ```

 > [!NOTE]
-> Create the traefik network before deploying this stack: `docker network create -d bridge traefik`
 > Create a Cloudflare token, copy the value into .env.
+Also, create the traefik network before deploying this stack: `docker network create -d bridge traefik`.